How to Rhinestone a Dance Costume

 With any project, remember to do a test area first before diving in.
 This could mean practicing on a scrap piece of fabric, paper, or an area of the costume that is less prominent.

 The most common application misstep?
-Remember not to spread your glue over an area.
+Remember you don’t want to spread your glue over an area.
 This inhibits the natural stretch of the material.
 Do not draw a line of glue.
 Instead, place a dot of glue for each stone.
 In this way, the costume can stretch with the wearer, and each stone is individually secured.

 For more Application Tips and Design Inspiration visit our website www.RhinestonesU.com and navigate to the “How-To” section.